cbor-wg/cddl-2/draft-bormann-cbor-cddl-2-draft.md

 ## CDDL 1.1 + 2 plan (standards track) {#s11}

-This section documents the status in Summer 2024.
+This section is completed.

-CDDL 1.1 milestone (documents technically complete, implemented):
+CDDL 1.1 milestone

 * "CDDL 1.1": {{-grammar}}, *Grammar* fixes:
   Empty files (enabling CDDL 2), non-literal tags, errata fixes.
-  Approved document, in RFC editor queue (EDIT state) at the time of writing.

 * Parallel to CDDL 1.1: More *control* operators
-  {{-control2}}: Additional control operators, another iteration like RFC 9165 before.
+  {{-control2}}: Additional control operators, another iteration like {{-control1}} before.

 CDDL 2.0 work:

 * Technically complete before **IETF 119**: CDDL 2.0: {{-modules}}
   (`import`/`include` directives, implemented).
-  Feedback is available from IETF 119, one open technical issue (sockets); WGLC 1H2025.
+  Feedback is available from IETF 119, one remaining technical issue (sockets).
 * Potentially, further directives to be added.
-  No proposals are ripe for specification; this work could go into a second document constituting "CDDL 2.1" so we have the well-understood `import`/`include` available now.
+  No proposals are ripe for specification.

 "CDDL 2.5":

-* Being prepared in **1H2025**: CDDL 2.5: {{anno}} of the present document ("*annotations*", plus some functionality enabled by that).
+* Being prepared: CDDL 2.5: {{anno}} of the present document ("*annotations*", plus some functionality enabled by that).
   The requirements are reasonably well-understood;
   the specific form this takes needs to be worked out.